 - Manu National Park, located in the isolated Amazonian region of Madre de Dios, is the best place to see tropical wildlife in Peru.

-- Huacachina is an increasingly popular desert resort village built around a natural lake, offering fun dune-related activities like buggy rides and sandboarding.
+- Huacachina is an increasingly popular desert resort village.
+Built around a natural lake, it offers fun, dune-related activities like buggy rides and sandboarding.

 - Manorca boasts fine beaches and good surfing conditions, and is a famous stop on the South American backpacking trail.

-- Lima has a slightly seedy reputation, but this proud city is home to some great museums and awe-inspiring cathedrals, and its restaurant scene is to be savoured.
+- Lima has a slightly seedy reputation, but is home to some great museums and awe-inspiring cathedrals.
+Its restaurant scene is to be savoured.

 Read more about Peru Attractions.

 - See the Nazca Lines, a series of ancient geoglyphs whose origin and purpose remain a mystery to this day.